 Neither is taking two relative greenhorns of the Bundesliga circuit into the Champions League and the competition's knockout rounds for the first time in their respective histories.
 Hoffenheim have been playing top-flight football since 2007/08, but it was Nagelsmann who reconfigured the Sinsheim club as regular top-six contenders.
 In the hunt for as many as three trophies in 2019/20, aspiring Bundesliga powerhouse Leipzig are aiming even higher.

-"Bayern and Dortmund are still the favourites for the title, but we're in a good position," said Leipzig's 18-goal top scorer, Timo Werner.
-"We've worked so hard - we're top and through to the Champions League last 16, but we're hungry for more.
+"Bayern and Dortmund are still the favourites for the title, but we're in a good position," said Leipzig's 20-goal top scorer, Timo Werner.
+"We've worked so hard - we're right up there and through to the Champions League last 16, but we're hungry for more.
 What the coach is doing is working wonders.
 He gets us very well-prepared for games, and always has ideas on how to deal with the opposition.
 He sets us up, but it’s down to us to execute his game plan."

 Watch: Timo Werner has been binging on goals under Nagelsmann

 Micromanagement is a broad spectrum.
 At one end, there is the anal-retentive control freak without a modicum of faith in his or her workforce.
 At the other, there is the born leader that lives and dies by the 'no 'I' in team' adage.
 They can adapt, delegate and lend an empathetic ear; they are driven to succeed but not at the expense of morale.
 Figures of trust, not frustration.